anhanw/Lines/README.md

 - As a user, I want to be able to finish a book.
 - As a user, I want to be able to rename my excerpts' collection.
 - As a user, I want to be able to add a excerpt(s) and view my excerpts' collection.
+- As a user, I want to be able to choose to save my book lists and excerpts when I select the quit option from the application menu.
+- As a user, I want to be able to choose to load my book lists and excerpts when I start *Lines*.